Lelxuch/python-assignment-1/README.md

 Title: Assignment 1

-Program asks user to input n and as a result it outputs top market capitalizatoin cryptocurrencies
+The program asks the user to enter n and as a result displays the top cryptocurrencies by market capitalization

 ## Installation